Gangtok: Road

 Taxis are the most widely available public transport within Gangtok.
 Most of the residents stay within a few kilometres of the town centre and many have their own vehicles such as two-wheelers and cars.
 The share of personal vehicles and taxis combined is 98% of Gangtok's total vehicles, a high percentage when compared to other Indian cities.
-City buses comprise less than one per cent of vehicles.
+City buses constitute less than one per cent of vehicles.
 Those travelling longer distances generally make use of share-jeeps, a kind of public taxis.
 Four wheel drives are used to easily navigate the steep slopes of the roads.
 The 1 km long cable car with three stops connects lower Gangtok suburbs with Sikkim Legislative assembly in central Gangtok and the upper suburbs.

 Gangtok is connected to the rest of India by an all-weather metalled highway, National Highway 10 (NH10), earlier known as National Highway 31A, which links Gangtok to Siliguri, located 114 km away in the neighbouring state of West Bengal.
 The highway also provides a link to the neighbouring hill station towns of Darjeeling and Kalimpong, which are the nearest urban areas.
 Regular jeep, van and bus services link these towns to Gangtok.
 Gangtok is a linear city that has developed along the arterial roads, especially National Highway 31A.
 Most of the road length in Gangtok is of two lane undivided carriageway with footpath on one side of the road and drain on the other.
 The steep gradient of the different road stretches coupled with a spiral road configuration constrain the smooth flow of vehicular as well as pedestrian traffic.

 Rail

-The nearest railhead connected to the rest of India is New Jalpaiguri Junction railway station in Siliguri, 124 km from Gangtok via NH10.
+The nearest railhead connected to the rest of India is New Jalpaiguri Junction railway station (station code - NJP) in Siliguri, 124 km from Gangtok via NH10.
+Another railway station near Gangtok is Siliguri Junction (station code - SGUJ).
+There are quite many trains that connect Siliguri Junction with Sealdah railway station in Kolkata and others parts of north-east India.
 Work has begun on a broad-gauge railway link from Sevoke in West Bengal to Rangpo in Sikkim, which is planned for extension to Gangtok.